 Tolerance to opioids is likely to happen when an individual would no longer feel the same effect with the usual dose that he commonly takes.
 This would lead the individual to take larger doses until he is able to reach the desired effect.
 This in turn would lead to a possible overdose.

 A contributing factor to opioid overdose is when individuals would take them in combination with benzodiazepines and/or other CNS depressants.
 Therefore, individuals who are under such medications should practice safe administration, and should be closely monitored.

 Pharmaceutical Companies Involved in the History of Opioid Abuse

-Some of the big-branded pharmaceutical companies that have significantly contributed to the growth of the opioid abuse epidemic include the following:
+Some of the big-branded pharmaceutical companies that have sold the majority of prescription opiate drugs include the following: